-Hired and non-owned auto insurance covers damages caused by vehicles that your business uses but does not own.
-That includes legal fees, medical bills, and property damage.
+Hired and non-owned auto insurance can help cover legal costs from an accident involving a vehicle that your business uses but does not own.

-Example: On the way to a wedding reception, a caterer collides with another vehicle while driving the van she rented to deliver the food.
-No one is seriously injured, but the caterer and her waiters receive emergency medical treatment at a local hospital.
-The catering company’s hired and non-owned auto insurance policy steps in and pays the medical bills.
+Example: On the way to a wedding reception, a caterer collides with a car while driving the van she rented to deliver the food.
+The accident sends the other driver to the hospital, and he later sues over the resulting medical bills.
+HNOA steps in and pays for the caterer's legal costs.

 Hired and non-owned auto insurance only covers accidents that take place while you’re using a personal or rented vehicle for work purposes.
 It doesn’t cover accidents that happen while you’re using the vehicle for personal reasons, which includes your commute to and from work.